 Chris Kyle was a U.S. Navy SEAL who served four tours of duty in Iraq and is considered the deadliest sniper in American military history.
 Kyle enlisted in the Navy in 1999 and became a SEAL in 2001.

 He was deployed to Iraq four times between 2003 and 2009 and amassed over 150 confirmed kills during his time there.
-In 2009, Kyle left the Navy and wrote a best-selling autobiography, American Sniper.
+Then, in 2009, Kyle left the Navy and wrote a best-selling autobiography, American Sniper.
 The book was adapted into a film starring Bradley Cooper in 2014.

 Kyle was tragically killed in 2013 by a fellow veteran suffering from PTSD.
 His death brought increased attention to veteran mental health.
 Chris received multiple medals, including the Silver Star, four Bronze Stars, and three Gold Stars.